 New: Zoom Meeting Passwords "enabled" turned on by Zoom - Please take a moment to view this video posted by Zoom

-You may notice a few new safety features that have been turn on in your account.
+You may notice a few new safety features that have been turned on in your account.
 Along with enabling "Waiting Rooms", Zoom will now require a "Join" password for any instant meetings and scheduled meetings.
 You will want to update (repost) your meeting invitations with the meeting information so your participants can join your meetings.

 New: How to keep uninvited guests out of your Zoom Meetings